Field Guide

 Funding Models: The Essential Field Guide

-How an organisation funds its teams and work can either radically accelerate or hinder progress towards greater business agility.
+How an organisation funds its teams and work can either radically accelerate or drastically hinder progress towards greater business agility.

-Mark Schwartz, Enterprise Strategist at AWS and author of A Seat at the Table: IT Leadership in the Age of Agility, describes the shift that organisations need to make when thinking about the relationship between IT and the enterprise:
+Mark Schwartz, Enterprise Strategist at AWS and author of A Seat at the Table: IT Leadership in the Age of Agility1, describes the shift that organisations need to make when thinking about the relationship between IT and the enterprise:

-Agile, Lean, and DevOps approaches are radical game changers, providing a fundamentally different way to think about how IT fits into the enterprise, how IT leaders lead, and how IT can harness technology to accomplish the objectives of the enterprise.
-But honest and open conversations are not taking place between management and Agile delivery teams.
-(Mark Schwartz)
+"Agile, Lean, and DevOps approaches are radical game changers, providing a fundamentally different way to think about how IT fits into the enterprise, how IT leaders lead, and how IT can harness technology to accomplish the objectives of the enterprise.
+But honest and open conversations are not taking place between management and Agile delivery teams."

 Why do funding models need to change?